ProJensen/Active-Directory-Proxmox/README.md

 ## Lab Environment
 This portfolio is based on a simulated Active Directory lab environment built in Proxmox for learning and portfolio development purposes.

-The environment includes Windows Server, a domain setup, and a Windows client to practice common administration tasks in a Windows domain environment.
+The environment uses Proxmox for virtualization and OPNsense for internal lab network separation, with Windows Server and a Windows client used to practice common administration tasks in a Windows domain environment.